-Ultimate family travel hack: Lessons from our first international house swap
+The ultimate family travel hack: An international house swap (with kids)

 Our first house swap experience in Denver, Colorado - we stayed in a historic neighbourhood near City Park in a 125-year-old renovated home.

 If you’re anything like me, I am done staying in hotel rooms.
-Especially with kids - cramped hotel rooms are less than ideal for longer stays.
+Especially with kids - cramped hotel rooms.
+Nope.

 It’s honestly changed the way we travel.
 And we ain’t looking back now.

-Although we didn’t get snow on Christmas day, it was cold so we got to rug up and experience all the feels of an American Christmas with my family in Denver.
+It was cold, we got to rug up and experience all the feels of an American Christmas with family in Denver, Colorado.

-Beautifully decorated houses, hot chocolate, fireplaces, the Parade of Lights in Denver, the most incredible light display at the Denver Zoo at night made it so memorable.
+Beautifully decorated houses, hot chocolate, fireplaces, the Parade of Lights, an incredible light display at the Denver Zoo ticked all the “let’s make memories” boxes.

-Annnnnd Santa even got to shimmy down a real chimney for once.
+Annnnnd Santa even got to shimmy down a real chimney.

 Why choose house-swapping?

-First of all – it’s an affordable way to travel (or almost free).
-It’s great for families with kids as you can arrange swaps with other family-friendly homes (read: new toys, books and kid-approved spaces to enjoy!)
+First of all – it’s affordable (or basically free).
+It’s great for families with kids as you can arrange swaps with other family-friendly homes (read: new toys, books and kid-approved spaces!)

 Swapping cars is a huge plus, too.
-If you’re flying to your destination, you could save thousands on car rentals.
-And if you swap with a family, car seats are included.
+If you’re flying to your destination, you can potentially save thousands on car rentals.
+Swap with a family and car seats are included.
 Bonus.

 The fun part about house swapping is living like a local.
 Exploring new neighbourhoods, local playgrounds and coffee shops.